cap-js/docs/java/operating-applications/observability.md

 Using the Open Telemetry Java API, it's possible to provide additional observability signals from within a CAP Java application.
 This can include additional spans as well as metrics.

-You may use annotation-based instrumentation using the OpenTelemetry annotations for instrumenting your code or your can define your custom spans for places where you need a lot of context or require the advanced features of the OpenTelemetry API.
+You may use annotation-based instrumentation using the OpenTelemetry annotations for instrumenting your code or you can define your custom spans for places where you need a lot of context or require the advanced features of the OpenTelemetry API.

 To enable annotation-based tracing, include the following dependency in your `pom.xml`: